MonkyDCristian/SEMA_Sim/README.md

 ## Improves for future version:

 * Add attached constraint.
-* Pass the simulation to Gazebo Garden with ROS2 environmental.
+* Pass the simulation to Gazebo Garden with ROS 2 environmental.

 ## Author